Help desk

 5. Open-Source help desk

-Perhaps you don’t have the budget to sustain robust help desk software and are just starting with a business that is facing customer service challenges.
+Perhaps you don’t have the budget to sustain robust help desk software and are just starting with a business facing customer service challenges.
 Open-source solutions shine in these situations by providing community-developed software that can be used by anyone.
 These are mostly free and can be customized by coding them to suit your business if you can do so.

 However, they can be limiting as they are not developed by professionals, making security one of its main drawbacks.
 You’ll need a team of IT professionals to build an open-source help desk around your business needs if you wish to use it long-term.